Semi-supervised inference using unlabeled summary statistics

-Notably, the proposed algorithm differentiates itself from existing methods \citep{tan2020model,smucler2019unifying,ning2020robust,dukes2021inference} -- similar to the discussion in Remark \ref{remark:sample-splitting} under data homogeneity, here we also employ cross-fitting exclusively on the primary data, avoiding it for the external data.
-Consequently, the nuisance estimates \eqref{mar PS estimator}-\eqref{mar OR estimator} and the final doubly robust estimators \eqref{mar generalizability estimator}-\eqref{mar transportability estimator} rely solely on covariate summaries from the external data, eliminating the need to access individualized covariates.
+The proposed algorithm differs from existing methods \citep{smucler2019unifying,ning2020robust,tan2020model,dukes2021inference}.
+We apply cross-fitting only within the labeled sample and do not perform cross-fitting on the unlabeled data.
+As a result, the nuisance estimators \eqref{mar PS estimator}--\eqref{mar OR estimator} and the final doubly robust estimators \eqref{mar generalizability estimator}--\eqref{mar transportability estimator} depend only on unlabeled covariate summaries, thereby eliminating the need for individual-level unlabeled covariates.

-\begin{remark}[Required summary statistics under data heterogeneity] Unlike the scenario discussed in Remark \ref{remark:data-MCAR}, constructing robust estimators under data heterogeneity necessitates access to the entire sample mean vector \(\bar X_0\).
-This contrasts with the setup in Section \ref{sec: mcar}, where the propensity score function \(\gamma_n(X) = \P(\Gamma = 1 \mid X) = \P(\Gamma = 1)\) is constant under the MCAR assumption, allowing for straightforward estimation without requiring covariate information.
-In heterogeneous settings, however, estimating the propensity score function requires access to \(\bar X_0\), as in \eqref{mar PS estimator}.
-Notably, nuisance estimates \eqref{mar PS estimator}-\eqref{mar OR estimator} can also be constructed after variable screening.
-If the outcome regression model is correctly specified and all important features are retained post-screening, estimation accuracy can be preserved while reducing the requirement to collecting sample means for the selected features only.
-However, this approach is less robust, as it relies heavily on the correctness of the outcome regression model.
-In contrast, our current proposal is more flexible, accommodating potential misspecifications in the outcome regression model, provided that the propensity score function is correctly specified.
+\begin{remark}[Required summary statistics under covariate-dependent labeling] Unlike the setting discussed in Remark~\ref{remark:data-MCAR}, constructing robust estimators under covariate-dependent labeling requires access to the full unlabeled sample mean vector \(\bar X_0\).
+This contrasts with Section~\ref{sec: mcar}, where the propensity score \(\gamma_n(X) = \P(\Gamma = 1 \mid X) = \P(\Gamma = 1)\) is constant under Assumption~\ref{assumption mcar}, allowing estimation without covariate information.
+In this setting, however, estimation of the propensity score function depends on \(\bar X_0\), as in \eqref{mar PS estimator}.

+The nuisance estimators in \eqref{mar PS estimator}--\eqref{mar OR estimator} can also be constructed after variable screening.
+If the outcome regression model is correctly specified and all relevant features are retained after screening, estimation accuracy can be preserved while requiring only sample means of the selected features.
+However, this strategy is less robust, as it relies strongly on correct specification of the outcome regression model.
+In contrast, the proposed approach is more flexible and remains valid under possible misspecification of the outcome regression model, provided that the propensity score model is correctly specified.